saad8305/Timer/README.md

 # Timer
-Timer web app with React
+This is timer web app with Html,Css and React.
+It's like timer app on our phones(with a little changes!).